dask/dask-stories/pangeo.md

 to do pre-Dask.
 All of this undermines the interactive experience we are trying to achieve.

-However, the first year of this project had made me optimistic about the future.
+However, the first year of this project has made me optimistic about the future.
 I think the interaction between Pangeo users and Dask developers has been pretty successful.
 Our use cases have helped identify several performance bottlenecks that have been fixed at the Dask level.
-If this trend can continue, I'm confident we will be able to reach our desired scale and speed.
+If this trend can continue, I'm confident we will be able to reach our desired scale (petabytes) and speed.

 A broader issue relates to onboarding of new users.
 While I said above that Dask operates transparently to the users, this is not always the case.
 Users